Bandits with Knapsacks: Algorithm

-\OMIT{ Intriguingly, the algorithm matches the logarithmic regret bound of $\ucbone$ for stochastic MAB. $\ucbone$ has been successfully applied to a host of stochastic online learning problems and has become an influential algorithm design technique.
-We believe that \kMAB, like $\ucbone$, is a very general design principle and has the potential to be a meta-algorithm for solving stochastic online learning problems. }
+This section presents and analyzes \kMAB, one of the two main algorithms.
 The design principle behind \kMAB is to explore as much as possible while avoiding obviously suboptimal strategies.
 On a high level, the algorithm is very simple.
 The goal is to converge on an LP-perfect distribution.
 The time is divided into phases of $|X|$ rounds each.
 In the beginning of each phase $p$, the algorithm prunes away all distributions $\D$ over arms that with high confidence are not LP-perfect given the observations so far.
 The remaining distributions over arms are called \emph{potentially perfect}.
 Throughout the phase, the algorithm chooses among the potentially perfect distributions.
 Specifically, for each arm $x$, the algorithm chooses a potentially perfect distribution $\Dpx$ which approximately maximizes $\Dpx(x)$, and ``pulls" an arm sampled independently from this distribution.
 This choice of $\Dpx$ is crucial; we call it the \emph{balancing step}.
 The algorithm halts as soon as the time horizon is met, or any of the constraints is exhausted.
-The algorithm's pseudocode is given below.
+The pseudocode is given in Algorithm~\ref{alg:Balance}.

 { } \floatname{algorithm}{Algorithm}